domenukk/35c3bots/CHALLENGES.md

 Somebody forgot a useless assert function in the interpreter somewhere.
 In our agile development lifecycle somebody added the function early on to prove it's possible.
-Wev've only heared stories but apparently you can trigger it from Wee and it behaves differently for some "leet" input(?)
+Wev've only heard stories but apparently you can trigger it from Wee and it behaves differently for some "leet" input(?)
 What a joker.
 We will address this issue over the next few sprints.
 Hopefully it doesn't do any harm in the meantime.